Alcaro/Arlib/README.txt

 Arlib is my utility library / std:: replacement.
 It exists for several reasons:
-- The C++ standard headers contain plenty of strange features and guarantees whose existence significantly increases compile time.
+- The C++ standard headers contain plenty of strange features and options whose existence significantly increases compile time.
 For example, I only have one string class, no allocators or wchar_t; this allows me to define most member functions outside the header.
-- The std:: types lack, or lacked when I created Arlib, lots of useful features, for example an easy way to check if a string starts with another, or an easy way to split a string by linebreaks.
+- The std:: types lack, or lacked when I started Arlib, lots of useful features, for example an easy way to check if a string starts with another, or an easy way to split a string by linebreaks.
     (There are no standardized sockets or JSON parsers either, but third party libraries can fill that omission.)
-- The std:: types often contain strange features and guarantees whose existence increase the constant factor of every operation (for example, std::unordered_map must be implemented as an array of linked lists, open addressing is forbidden), even if unused and unnecessary.
+- The std:: types often contain strange guarantees whose existence increase the constant factor of every operation (for example, std::unordered_map must be implemented as arrays of linked lists, open addressing is forbidden), even if I have no use for such guarantees.
 - I care a lot about binary size and easy distribution (one single file, no DLLs) on Windows, and including libstdc++ would often triple the program size.
 - And, most importantly, every feature I implement is a feature I fully understand, so I can debug